milafternoon/molywood/README.md

 file; (a) is the preferred way - user may define the representations as well as set the camera angle as desired, and then go to File > Save Visualization State); in option (b), a default representation is used, and a compatible trajectory file can be provided.
+One can only provide a four-character `pdb_code=...`, and the structure will be automatically downloaded from the PDB database.
 1. a 'movie script', i.e. a simple text file containing directives, including a reference to the VMD visualization state (see examples and the explanations below).